jottenlips/shellnotes/README.md

 The tiny turtle terminal note taker.

 Shellnotes is a way to keep track of those small details and points that come up throughout the day.
-Shellnotes cab help you avoid the work flow or meeting interruptions experienced by making a doc and remembering where you put it.
-At the end of your day, you can do a quick recap with the `--today` functionality.
+Shellnotes can help you avoid the workflow or meeting interruptions experienced by making a doc and remembering where you put it.
+At the end of your day, you can do a quick recap with the `--today` functionality or `--yesterday` for the previous day.
+This tool can help you remember what you did for your daily standups.
 If you enjoy this system leave a ⭐️.
 Thanks!
 More features coming soon.

 ## install